mozilla-l10n/localizer-documentation/tools/pontoon/resources.md

 ## Machinery

 Pontoon features built-in access to different translation tools and repositories.
-These resources are available in the workspace and on a standalone web page.
+These resources are available in the workspace and on a [standalone web page](https://pontoon.mozilla.org/machinery/).

-When translating, double click any machinery entry to auto-fill the editing space with the machinery translation.
+When translating, click on any machinery entry to auto-fill the editing space with the machinery translation.

 ### History tab

-The history tab shows each of the suggestions and translations that have been submitted for the current string.
+The history tab shows all of the suggestions and translations that have been submitted for the source string.

 In the tab, the number of history entry is visible alongside the title, `HISTORY`.
-The history entries are locate below the tab.
+The history entries are located below the tab.

 ![History tab](/assets/images/pontoon/resources/history.png)

 At the left of the entry, the name of the translator is visible in gray and the date of submission is visible in green.

-To the right of the entry, a circle icon indicates the status of the entry (see [string type]()).
+To the right of the entry, a circle icon indicates the status of the entry (see [string type](search_filters.md)).
 By clicking the trashcan icon, a translator can remove the entry from the string's history.
 And below the icons, the translation or suggestion is visible.

 ### Machinery tab